amccaugh/painless-technical-writing/README.md

   - If you think of new topics, add them to the scratchpad

 ### Step 2: Create the logical flow
 *Note: Include your collaborators on this step.
-It is the most crucial for getting everyone to agree on the logical flow of the paper*
+It is the most crucial for getting everyone to agree on the main arguments & flow of the paper*
   - In each section, try to sort the topics into a rough logical order
+  - Review your scratchpad, moving any topics into the outline as needed
   - Expand each topic into very simple bullet points
+    - Write "fixme" where needed e.g. "Our transistor will require (fixme 100W? calculate power) of power when implemented."
     - Use very short sentences & do not use correct grammar!
   - Repeat this step until each idea is in the right place (to ~90% surety), will require several passes through the outline
   - Continue adding to the scratchpad while doing the writing